Stress Can Increase Your Risk for Heart Disease

 or anxiety and ask about medicines that can help.

 Studies show having a demanding job that offers you few opportunities to make decisions

 or provides little reward can increase your risk for heart disease.
+Stress at work

-system or you have long-term anxiety.
+have long-term anxiety.

 If you can't find a different position within your company, do what you can to gain

 control over your environment.
 Try to take some time every day away from work.
 Do